 6. Reinforcement of bathroom and sanitary compartment walls

-• LHA and NCC LHDG have the same requirements for sheeting and nogging for bath tubs, however NCC LHDS permits non provision of wall reinforcements for free standing bath tubs
+• LHA and NCC LHDG have the same requirements for sheeting and nogging for bathtubs, however, the NCC LHDS permits the non-provision of wall reinforcements for free standing bathtubs.

 • NCC LHDS permits a 600mm wide sheeting in lieu of 1000mm wide sheeting to side wall of the WC pan wall.
-Where the WC pan is not located on the corner wall, NCC LHDS also permits nogging to the back wall to allow for drop down grabrails.
-Side wall nogging that is permitted in LHA is not permitted in NCC LHDS
+Where the WC pan is not located on the corner wall, the NCC LHDS also permits nogging to the back wall to allow for drop down grabrails.
+Side wall nogging that is permitted in the LHA is not permitted in the NCC LHDS.

-Conclusion: The LHA nogging option for WC pan can only be used by a specific grabrail.
-NCC LHDS provides better outcomes than LHA by wall reinforcement that is suitable for use by multiple grabrail designs including dropdown style grabrails (similar to ones in NCC Adult change facilities) which are one of the most common home modifications for aging in place.
+Conclusion: The LHA nogging option for the WC pan can only be used by a specific grabrail.
+The NCC LHDS provides better outcomes than the LHA by wall reinforcement that is suitable for use by multiple grabrail designs including dropdown style grabrails (similar to the NCC Adult change facilities) which are one of the most common home modifications for aging in place.

 7. Internal Stairways

 • LHA requires a continuous handrail on one side of the stairway.
-The NCC already has requirements for handrail to one side of the stairway for stairways more than 1M in height and therefore a section on stairway is not replicated in the NCC LHDS so as not to cause conflict with other NCC requirements.
+The NCC already has requirements for a handrail to one side of the stairway for stairways more than 1M in height and therefore this section on stairway balustrade is not replicated in the NCC LHDS so as not to cause conflict with other NCC requirements.

 Application